open-data-fabric/open-data-fabric/rfcs/011-push-ingest-sources.md

 - [ ] Forwards-compatible

 ## Summary
-Introduces a set of new metadata events (`AddPushSource`, `DeletePushSource`) for defining "push"-style data ingestion sources for root datasets.
+Introduces a set of new metadata events (`AddPushSource`, `DisablePushSource`) for defining "push"-style data ingestion sources for root datasets.

 ## Motivation
 Using `SetPollingSource` event users of ODF can already define "poll"-style data ingestion sources that describe how to read and historize external data to bring it into a root dataset.